diablo010/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-This project acts as the stepping stone for learning Data Science
+This project acts as the stepping stone for learning Data Science.
+In the 1st step, we have performed Data preparation using Numpy and Pandas library.